Akuli/git-guide/getting-started.md

 Many other Git instructions recommend `git init` for making a new repo.
 Unlike the `git clone https://github.com/...` command above, `git init` does nothing with github;
 it creates the repo only on your computer.
-Therefore connecting it to GitHub requires more commands to be ran separately.
+Therefore connecting it to GitHub requires running more commands afterwards.

 If you just want to put your code to GitHub, then **don't use `git init`**.
 Just make the repo on GitHub first and then clone it.